tensorflow/community/rfcs/20210119-determinism.md

  * Enable determinism using the API proposed in this doc
  * Use same hardware every run
  * Use the same software environment every run (OS, checkpoints, version of TF, environmental variables, etc).
- * Not use constructs outside TensorFlow that are non-deterministic, such as Python’s `random` module or using multiple threads/processes in ways that influence TensorFlow’s behavior
+ * Not use constructs outside TensorFlow that are nondeterministic, such as Python’s `random` module or using multiple threads/processes in ways that influence TensorFlow’s behavior

 ## Motivation
 There are several mission critical applications in life-sciences, finance and automation that require deterministic behavior.
 Determinism is required so that the behavior of these applications can be accurately predicted & demonstrated in a variety of scenarios.